-White Water Rafting In Rotorua, New Zealand - Adventure Bagging
+White Water Rafting In Rotorua

 White water rafting has always been on my bucket list.
 For one reason or another, I’d always missed the opportunities to do it in other countries.
 The day before we arrived into sulphur smelling Rotorua, I found out I had another chance to go rafting.
 I wasn’t going to miss out again.